studiokrause/obs-libretto/README.md

 You can use the plug-in, for example, to display a libretto, translations of performances, product descriptions, etc.

-License: MIT.
+Developed under MIT license.
 You can freely modify the plugin files.
 Use and modification: at your own risk.

 -------------